-Worksheet 2 (doc - 45.5kb) is a Y-Chart to be used on slides on 11, 15 and 20-24.
+Worksheet 2 (doc - 45.5kb) - this is a Y-Chart to be used on slides on 11, 15 and 20-24.
 This tool allows teachers to list assessment approaches for each type of assessment, assessment for learning, assessment as learning and assessment of learning.

-discussion starters are for use in a staff meeting or as a professional development activity.
+The following discussion starters are for use in a staff meeting or as a professional development activity.
 They are extracts from recent research into assessment and have a number of questions to encourage thinking and discussion on assessment for, as and of learning.
 The questions are a starter only and more can be added.

 Assessment for Learning Curriculum Corporation - developed by the Curriculum Corporation, this site contains professional development modules, assessment tasks and the following professional learning links: